 Council Conclusions on Media Freedom and Pluralism

-Colloquium on Fundamental Rights will focus on Media Pluralism and Democracy
+Colloquium on Fundamental Rights dedicated to Media Pluralism and Democracy

-In November 2016, the European Commission organised a Colloquium on Fundamental Rights focusing on Media Pluralism and Democracy.
-The debate was informed by discussion notes, a special Eurobarometer, as well as the results of a public consultation in which a number of colloquium participants had taken part.
+In November 2016, the European Commission organised a Colloquium on Fundamental Rights dedicated to Media Pluralism and Democracy.
+The debate was informed by discussion notes, a special Eurobarometer, as well as the results of a public consultation.
 The outcomes of the Colloquium were published in December 2016.

 Documents and Studies